Home

 18.9 The Company shall assign new or changed occupational titles into the occupational sequences and the Union may protest such assignments within fifteen (15) workdays after such assignments have been made.
 Such protests will be processed from Step 2 of the grievance procedure.

-18.11 The “Trial Period” applies to a length of time which has been established for each occupational title not to exceed one year.
-An employee who has been reclassified into a job not previously held, shall not be credited with full seniority for the purpose of establishing recall rights in his new occupational title until he has completed the trial period.
+The “Trial Period” applies to a length of time which has been established for each occupational title not to exceed one year.
+An employee who has been reclassified into a job not previously held, shall not be credited with full seniority for the purpose of establishing recall rights in their new occupational title until they have completed the trial period.
+They may exercise seniority rights in their new occupational title against and employee who has less seniority.
+Their seniority shall otherwise continue to accumulate during such trial

+period.
 The trial periods shall be as follows:

 Labor Grade Trial Period